Angular momentum of glasma: Global angular momentum

 \section{Global angular momentum}

 The glasma is expected to have significant global angular momentum inherited from the enormous angular momentum of the incoming nuclei when they collide at a nonzero impact parameter.
 The angular momentum carried by the nucleons which will participate in the collision is of order $10^5$ at maximum RHIC energies \cite{Gao:2007bc,Becattini:2007sr} and even larger at LHC energies.

+The results of our calculation for the global angular momentum of the glasma are shown below in Figs.~\ref{fig-Ly-vs-b} and \ref{fig-Ly-vs-t}.
+As explained at the end of Sec.~\ref{sec-method}, the calculation is sensitive to the value of the parameter $\bar\delta$ that characterises the validity of the gradient expansion.
+It is therefore crucial to test the extent to which our results are independent of the choice we make for $\bar\delta$.
+At the end of this section we discuss the procedure we use to do this.

-For the collision geometry we use (the ion moving in the positive $z$~direction has its center displaced in the positive $x$~direction, and the ion moving in the opposite direction is displaced the same distance in the negative $x$~direction) the global angular momentum is antiparallel to the $y$~axis.
+In Fig.~\ref{fig-Ly-vs-b} we show $-dL^y/d\eta$ versus impact parameter for different values of $\tau$ and $A$.
+The figure shows the results at sixth and eigth order in the proper time expansion, to verify convergence at the chosen values of $\tau$.
+The global angular momentum is negative because the collision geometry we use (the ion moving in the positive $z$~direction has its center displaced in the positive $x$~direction, and the ion moving in the opposite direction is displaced the same distance in the negative $x$~direction) produces angular momentum antiparallel to the $y$~axis.
+One also sees that the angular momentum initially increases with $b$, as expected, and then starts to drop off as the ions become very widely separated and the interaction region decreases.

-As explained at the end of Sec.~\ref{sec-method}, the $y$~component of the angular momentum is expected to be sensitive to the value of $\bar\delta$, which is the maximum allowed value for the parameter that must be small for the gradient expansion to be valid.
-There is a simple criterion to choose a value of $\bar\delta$: the part of the transverse plane that is included in the surface integral (\ref{Ly-result}) should coincide with the interaction region.
-To obtain a quantitive estimate of the reliability of our result we calculate an error bar using the following procedure.
-We calculate $L^y$ using an array of 51 values of $\bar\delta$ between 0.75 and 0.95.
-The average and standard deviation of these calculations gives the value of $-dL^y/d\eta$ and its error.
-The results are shown in Fig.~\ref{fig-Ly-vs-b} and should be compared with Fig.~20 in our earlier work \cite{Carrington:2021qvi}.

-In Fig.~\ref{fig-Ly-vs-t} we show the angular momentum versus proper time for two different impact parameters at sixth and eighth order in the proper time expansion.
+In Fig.~\ref{fig-Ly-vs-t} we show the angular momentum versus proper time for two different impact parameters at sixth and eighth order in the proper time expansion with $A=207$.
 The sixth and eighth order results agree with each other very well for times smaller than about 0.06 fm.
 For longer times the curves obtained at the fourth and eighth orders show rapid growth.
 The second and sixth order results suggest the saturation of $-dL^y/d\eta$.
 This is expected on physical grounds because the angular momentum is transferred from the incoming nuclei to the glasma only during the short period when the nuclei pass through each other.